owid/covid-19-data/scripts/scripts/vaccinations/README.md

 $ python src/vax/
 ```

-This will do the following:
+By default it will do the following:
 1. Run the scrips for [batch](src/vax/batch) and [incremental](src/vax/incremental) updates.
 It will then generate
   individual country files and save them in [`output`](output).
 2. Collect manually updated data from the spreadsheet and data generated in (1).
 Process this data, and generate public country data in